GoTolstoy/tolstoy-toly-kb/products/play/product/onsite/faq/widget-not-appearing-on-mobile-or-desktop.md

-## The Widget is Not Appearing on Mobile or Desktop
+## Widget Not Appearing on Mobile or Desktop

 1. Please go to your Widget project.
 2. Check out the **Rules** tab.